liborty/rstats/README.md

 * **Version 0.8.7** Some simplification of reporting, using struct MinMax from crate `indxvec`.

 * **Version 0.8.6** Added `comed` and `wcomed` methods to `VecVec` trait.

-* **Version 0.8.5** Split `MutVectors` trait into `MutStats` (with no arguments) and `MutVecg` (with one generic argument).
-They are both still implemented only for f64 and will remain so.
-However, it is now possible, for example, to mutably subtract a slice of any end type.
-This allowed the deletion of `mutvaddu8` and `mutvsubu8` as special cases.
-Fixed some in-code tests that were not yet using the new `Vecg` trait.
-Trait `VecVecf64` generalised and renamed to `VecVec`.